rancher/docs/content/rke/v0.1.x/en/config-options/_index.md

 kubernetes_version: "v1.11.6-rancher1-1"
 ```

+In case both `kubernetes_version` and [system images]({{< baseurl >}}/rke/v0.1.x/en/config-options/system-images/) are defined, the system images configuration will take precedence over `kubernetes_version`.

+#### Listing Supported Kubernetes Versions

+Please refer to the [release notes](https://github.com/rancher/rke/releases) of the RKE version that you are running, to find the list of supported Kubernetes versions as well as the default Kubernetes version.

-To list the supported versions and system images of specific version of RKE release, you can run the following command:
+You can also list the supported versions and system images of specific version of RKE release with a quick command.

 ```
 $ rke config --system-images --all